RichardAth/Projects/BigIntCalculator/readme.txt

    If it is a Carmichael number factorise it using a specific algorithm.
    If it is prime mark it as such.
    Otherwise either:
+      factorise it using built-in ECM, SIQS and Lehman algorithms.
+SIQS is only used for numbers between 30 and 95 digits.
+This method is alway used for numbers less than 2^192 (58 digits)
+  OR
       factorise it using Msieve.
 Using modified Msieve that makes more use of elliptic curve factorisation than the standard version (even with the e option) does, this is nearly always the fastest for larger numbers that would use SIQS for factorisation.
+   OR
-      or factorise it using YAFU
+      factorise it using YAFU
-      or factorise it using built-in ECM, SIQS and Lehman algorithms.
-SIQS is only used for numbers between 30 and 95 digits.

 The built-in factoriser is essentially DAs program, with an interface function that converts GMP/MPIR extended precision numbers to DAs BigIntegers and vice